chorus: a cross-agent plugin mesh for AI coding CLIs

 /gemini:review — correctness and edge cases

-/codex:run — test coverage
+/codex:run — test coverage and missing cases

 Different models have genuinely different failure modes.
 One may miss an edge case another catches.
 One may overweight architecture where another spots a missing test.
-You read all three and make the call.
+You read all five and make the call.
 The agents provide the raw material; judgment stays with you.

 Install